-Heritage Financial Advisors is an independent advisory firm with over 64 years of combined financial experience.
-The core financial advisory group consists of Sasha Wright, Charlotte Sargeant, and Evonne Johnson.
+Heritage Financial Advisors is an independent advisory firm.
+The core financial advisory group consists of Sasha Wright and Evonne Johnson.
 We pride ourselves on adhering to the highest level of ethical standards and believe in building a relationship which is founded upon trust by serving our clients with honest, unbiased, goal oriented financial advice.
 We serve individuals, families, closely held businesses and charitable foundations.
 We act as a fiduciary to you, our client.
 Our advisors have no proprietary products to sell.
 Instead, our interests are the same as those of our clients.
 This eliminates much of the conflicts of interest between our clients and ourselves as compared to commission based firms.

 Our investment philosophy follows the covenants of Modern Portfolio Theory, which uses different asset classes to increase overall portfolio diversification and reduce risk.
 Our philosophy follows the Prudent Investor Act, which requires advisor’s to act in the client’s best interests at all times.
 Portfolios are constructed based on models established by Dimensional Fund Advisors, a leader in structured and passive investing.
 Studies have consistently shown that passive asset management out-performs active management over time.
 Structured and passive management provides several advantages:

 - Low expense ratios or cost,

 - Low turnover, which reduces not only costs, but taxes as well,

 - Favorable returns from reliance on a broad range of each asset class,

 - Performance that usually exceeds that achieved by the majority of active managers over time,

 - Ability to consistently provide near market returns.